camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 }
 ```

 On startup, the application loads the configuration and initialize all beans.
-After initialization, it creates an instance of the process with id 'loanRequest'.
+After initialization, it creates an
+instance of the process with id 'loanRequest'.

 ## How to use it?

 1. Checkout the project with Git
 2. Import the project into your IDE
-3. Build it with Maven `clean install`
+3. Build it with Maven: `mvn clean install`
 4. Execute the JAR `java -jar target/camunda-spring-boot-example-1.0.0-SNAPSHOT.jar`
 5. Check the console if you can find the line `calculating interest`

+> Alternatively, you can use the Spring Boot Maven plugin to build and execute the application with:
+> `mvn spring-boot:run`